aazhbd/ArtPhp/README.md

 # ArtPhp
-A Model-View-Controller based PHP web development framework without OOP
+A Model-View-Controller based independent PHP web development framework for legacy work

 ## Description
 MVC based PHP framework developed in 2009, to work without OOP, with smart web event management.
 Takes advantage of technologies like,